pappscalle/costa-code-assignment/README.md

 - React Router 7 in framework mode with file based routing, using SSR.
 - TypeScript.
 Default for React Router 7.
 - Material UI.
 This one is a bit tricky.
-I have used MUI before, but MUI is not supported out-of-the-box for RR7.
+MUI is not supported out-of-the-box for RR7.
 Need some manual work.
    ```
      const cache = createCache({ key: "css", prepend: true });
      <CacheProvider value={cache}>